BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/homeworks/auth.md

 In this problem we'll pick apart some of the details in the Auth protocol and justify their security.

 1) In the key exchange step between the user and the server, the user first sends $(g^a)$ where $g^a$ is the user's public value.
 Then, the server sends back $(g^b, g^a, \sigma_s)$, where $g^b$ is the server's public value and $\sigma_s$ is a signature computed on $(g^a, g^b)$.
 Explain an attack that could arise if instead the server sent back $(g^b, \sigma_s)$ where $\sigma_s$ was a signature on only $g^b$.
-2) Explain why the setup we have is sufficient; that is, that the user doesn't need to sign anything and that the server doesn't need to send back any more information.
+2) Explain why the setup we have protects against the above attack.
 You can assume that the user has access to an `ABORT` function it can use to signal to the server to drop the session.

 # 2) Password Storage